Troubleshoot a Full Transaction Log (SQL Server Error 9002)

 Turn on autogrow by using the ALTER DATABASE statement to set a non-zero growth increment for the FILEGROWTH option.

-In either case, if the current size limit has been reached, increase the MAXSIZE value.
+NOTE In either case, if the current size limit has been reached, increase the MAXSIZE value.